samsquire/assembly/README.md

 Endless streaming - buffer locations generated endlessly.
 No conflicts due to memory locations.

+is the latency too high ?

 Can use the available protocol the rotation CAN be arbitrary different rate threads

+SIMD and sql queries

 when to switch buffers.